paralect/plato/README.md

 ## Consumer-oriented products

-Besides common infrastructure services and frameworks, Plato should consists of at least the following consumer-oriented products:
+Besides common infrastructure services and frameworks, Plato will consists of at least the following consumer-oriented products:

 1. Paralect internal and external sites, apps, mobile apps, services and tools